Getting Started with iOS

 From Hello World to Hello App Store

-Xamarin.iOS allows us to create native iOS applications using the same UI controls we would in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs - Xamarin Studio and Visual Studio - at our fingertips.
-This series introduces the basics of Xamarin.iOS development.
-It will take us from running our first app to building multi-screen applications that run on multiple devices.
-Let's get started!
+Xamarin.iOS allows developers to create native iOS applications using the same UI controls that are available in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs - Visual Studio for Mac and Visual Studio.
+This series introduces how to setup and install Xamarin.iOS and addresses the basics of Xamarin.iOS development.

 Getting Started Series

-Get Xamarin.iOS set up and running in Xamarin Studio or Visual Studio.
-This section covers downloading, installation using the Xamarin Installer, linking Xamarin.iOS to your Xamarin Store account (activation), common troubleshooting items, device provisioning, and more.
+Get Xamarin.iOS set up and running in Visual Studio for Mac or Visual Studio.
+This section covers downloading, installation using the Xamarin Installer, signing in with your Microsoft account, common troubleshooting items, device provisioning, and more.

-In this two-part guide, we build our first Xamarin.iOS application using Xamarin Studio or Visual Studio and develop an understanding of the fundamentals of iOS application development with Xamarin.
-Along the way we’ll introduce the tools, concepts, and steps required to build and deploy a Xamarin.iOS application.
+This two-part guide teaches you how to build your first Xamarin.iOS application using Visual Studio for Mac or Visual Studio and introduces the fundamentals of iOS application development with Xamarin.
+This guide will also introduce the tools, concepts, and steps required to build and deploy a Xamarin.iOS application.

-In this two-part guide, we expand the application we created in the Hello, iOS guide to handle a second screen.
-Along the way we’ll introduce the Model-View-Controller design pattern, implement our first iOS navigation, and develop a deeper understanding of iOS application structure and functionality.
+This two-part guide explores expanding the application created in the Hello, iOS guide to handle a second screen.
+It introduces concepts such as the Model-View-Controller design pattern, implementing iOS navigation, and developing a deeper understanding of iOS application structure and functionality.